jkcoxson/rusty_libimobiledevice/README.md

 - gnutls
 - openssl

-If you are on Windows, you will also need:
-- unistring
-- Iphlpapi
-- libintl
-- libiconv
-- gmp
-- libtasn1
-- libidn2
-- p11-kit
-- hogweed
-- nettle

 Either include these packages in a path where the linker can link them, or place them in ``./override/[platform-triple]``.

 **Note:** Package managers do not ship static libraries for some of these (I'm looking at you, libimobiledevice),